JohnnyPrimus/homeassistant_ecowitt/README.md

 forcast data from external sources for sensors you don't have (like pollen counts, for example).

-This is a copy of my setup.
+This is a copy of garbled1's setup.
 Sensors named with the sensor.cc_ are from the climacell external source, other sensors are my local weatherstation.